Alcohol and Other Drug Counseling

 Let’s Talk (Drop-In Counseling)

 Let’s Talk is a service that provides easy access to informal, confidential consultations with CAPS counselors.
-Drop-in hours are held at different sites on campus.
-There is no appointment necessary and no fee.
-All sites are open to all students.
+Hours are being held at different sites on campus.
+At this moment, students will need to make an appointment to meet with the counselor.
+There is no fee and all sites are open to all students.

 Let’s Talk is often the best fit for those students who: